Mongolia – Overview

-Delger Muron The Delger River flows through western Mongolia, a beautiful freestone river shadowed by limestone and granite cliffs rising hundreds of feet above the river.
+The Delger River flows through western Mongolia.
+It is a beautiful freestone river shadowed by limestone and granite cliffs rising hundreds of feet above the river.
 Steep gorges filled with larch and birch forests cascade towards the valley floor.
 Extremely large taimen lie in wait within the easily negotiated rapids and rock gardens.
 Banks covered with willows give way to deep pools, sparkling braids and wide gravel bars.
 Numerous lenok trout lie in wait for a big dry fly to float by and offer tremendous light tackle sport.
-The float trip offers you an incredible experience as you raft down covering new water each day.
+The float trip offers you an extraordinary range of fishing opportunities as you raft down covering new water each day.
 Each night you are based in comfortable ger camps set up in different locations along the river.

-Sweetwater Camp Located in the Khövsgöl region of Northern Mongolia, the Sweetwater operation created the World’s first taimen conservation project, working with the local communities to protect this truly incredible fish.
+Located in the Khövsgöl region of northern Mongolia, the Sweetwater operation created the world’s first taimen conservation project, working with the local communities to protect this truly incredible fish.
 The ger camp is situated on the banks of the river and is your base while you explore the Eg-Ur watershed by motorised boats each day.
-As with all the operations, most of the fishing for taimen is done with dry flies, including big mouse imitations, as taimen love to attack a skated dry fly.
+As with all the operations, most of the fishing for taimen is done with dry flies, including big mouse imitations.

-Onon River Mongolian River Outfitters have such a vast conservation area of prime taimen water that they have designed two float options that allow anglers to fish great water while resting large areas to avoid over fishing.
+Mongolian River Outfitters have such a vast conservation area of prime taimen water that they have designed two float options to allow anglers to fish great water while resting large areas to avoid over fishing.
 Firstly, the Upper River Adventure; this is the classic MRO journey, great comfort, six days fishing and new water daily.
 Secondly, the Lower River Expedition; this float trip accesses a very beautiful and remote stretch of the river.
 Seven days fishing, new water daily and accommodation in a cosy ger camp and comfortable tented camps.
-As well as the taimen and lenok trout the river is also home to amur pike and amur trout.
+As well as the taimen and lenok trout the river is also home to Amur pike and Amur trout.

 Comfortable Ger Camping

-In Ulaanbaatar there is a range of hotels available, each of the camp operations work directly with different hotels so that the trip runs as smoothly as possible.
-The hotels offer excellent service, comfortable & clean rooms and great location from which to explore the city.
+There are various hotels in Ulaanbaatar and each of the camp operators works directly with a hotel to ensure that the trip runs as smoothly as possible.
+The hotels offer excellent service, comfortable, clean rooms and good locations from which to explore the city.

 The gers are waterproof and offer an excellent refuge in all weather conditions.
 The central stove can be lit during cold weather and offers fantastic heating for the whole tent and a great tool for drying damp clothes and waders!

-When in the camps the food is prepared by experienced Mongolian kitchen staff, dishes are often a mix of Mongolian and American influences with the freshest possible ingredients.
-Most dishes are meat based (sheep, beef (or yak) or chicken) with a side of vegetables or salads.
+When in the camps the food is prepared by experienced Mongolian kitchen staff.
+Dishes are often a mix of Mongolian and American influences with the freshest possible ingredients.
+Most dishes are meat based (sheep, beef, yak or chicken) with a side of vegetables or salads.